 The latest version of the VantageScore is VantageScore 3.0.
 The score has been developed by all three bureaus, Equifax, Experian, and TransUninion, and is used by many lenders in making decisions.
 Although the factors for determining what is a good credit score are similar to those used in determining your FICO scores, there are some subtle differences.
 For example, establishing different types of credit is considered highly influential in determining your VantageScore, as well as the percentage of credit you are using.
 Meanwhile, your total outstanding balances are of moderate importance.
 The VantageScore also differs from the FICO score in terms of the length of your history.
 Your VantageScore is more highly influenced by how long you have held credit, and it usually takes a credit history of 24 months before your VantageScore is determined.

 Credit Scores from Experian, TransUnion, and Equifax

 All three credit bureaus also have their own individual credit scores.
-These are primarily used by consumers to monitor their credit scores on a regular basis.
+These are primarily used by consumers to monitor them on a regular basis.
 The scores may vary, and individual credit accounts, such as store cards and independent creditors, may not report to all three agencies.
-Some independent revolving store accounts may use these individual credit scores to make credit decisions when consumers have a limited credit history or are establishing new credit, such as younger consumers.
+Some independent revolving store accounts may use these individual credit scores to make decisions when consumers have a limited history or are establishing new credit, such as younger consumers.